 The investment goals of the Foundation include inflation adjusted preservation of capital and providing funds for pursuing the Foundation's charitable mission.
 The Foundation diversifies its investments among various financial instruments and asset categories, and uses multiple investment strategies.
 As a general practice, all financial assets of the Foundation are managed by external investment management firms.

-At June 30, 2006, the Foundation's investments consist of the following:
+The Foundation's investments consist of the following: